Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Left to our devices, humans tend towards the negative by nature.
 This gets programmed into our unconscious, and so we continue towards the negative — unless you choose to take steps against it.

-When it came to brain health, most scientists used to believe the old saying, “you can’t teach an old dog new tricks”?
-The long-held belief was that the adult brain lost the ability to expand itself after a certain age.
-Once you lost certain cognitive functions, they were gone forever with no way to recover them.
+When it comes to brain health, most scientists used to believe the old saying, “you can’t teach an old dog new tricks.”
+The long-held belief was that the adult brain lost the ability to grow after a certain age.
+In other words, the conventional wisdom believed that once we lost certain cognitive functions, they were gone forever.
 Fortunately, new research has revealed that improving brain health is possible at any age.

-The human brain is home to millions of hard-working neurons, or brain cells, firing their synapses to create connections throughout our minds.
+The human brain is home to millions of hard-working neurons, or brain cells, firing their synapses to create connections.
 As we age, the number of neurons in our brains naturally begins to decline, which can lead to cognitive problems.
 You might find yourself forgetting where you put your keys more often, or struggling to solve a simple brain teaser that might’ve taken you minutes in earlier years.
-These small slips in your cognitive functions can become frustrating as they interfere with your daily life, and even become outright debilitating over time.
-Fortunately, it is possible for some people to recover their cognitive functions with a little help.
+These small slips in your cognitive functions can become frustrating.
+They can interfere with your daily life, and even become outright debilitating over time.
+Fortunately, some people can recover their cognitive functions with a little help.

 Treatment options, like the non-invasive HBOT (hyperbaric oxygen therapy) protocol offered at Aviv Clinics, have been shown to stimulate neurogenesis in the adult brain, slowing and even reversing the effects of age-related cognitive decline.
 It’s also possible to stimulate neurogenesis on your own.

-When you experience something new, such as playing your grandkid’s favorite video game for the first time, the stimulation causes the neurons in the brain to fire their synapses, forming new pathways in your brain.
+When you experience something new, such as playing your grandkid’s favorite video game for the first time, the stimulation causes the neurons to form new pathways in your brain.
 The more you play the game and hone your skills, the stronger those connections become.
 This is “neuroplasticity”—the brain’s ability to change itself in response to new information.
-With neuroplasticity, your brain can literally rewire itself by changing its physical structure.
+With neuroplasticity, your brain can rewire itself by changing its physical structure.

-But, neuroplasticity can do more than help you level up your gaming skills.
-Through neuroplasticity, the brain can even restructure itself after suffering an injury, such as a TBI or stroke, by forming new neural connections in undamaged parts of the brain.
+But neuroplasticity can do more than help you level up your gaming skills.
+Through neuroplasticity, the brain can even restructure itself after suffering an injury, such as a traumatic brain injury (TBI) or stroke, by forming new neural connections in undamaged parts of the brain.
 Building and strengthening your neural connections is a key aspect of maintaining brain health at any age.
-Here are a few ways to promote neuroplasticity you can try out at home!
+Here are a few ways to promote neuroplasticity you can try out at home.

 5 Tips for Improving Brain Health Naturally

-Think of the brain as your body’s main engine.
-If you want your brain to run in tip-top shape, you need to give it the proper fuel to run on.
-Eating processed foods high in saturated fat and sugar can stall neurogenesis, or cause “brain fog” that slows your cognitive abilities.
+Think of the brain as your body’s engine.
+If you want your brain to run optimally, you need to give it the proper fuel.
+Eating processed foods high in saturated fat and sugar can stall neurogenesis, slow your thinking, or cause “brain fog” and other cognitive issues.

 The good news is, eating a diet with foods that promote neurogenesis can improve your cognitive health.
 The omega-3 fatty acids in salmon and fish can increase neuron production.
 So can the flavonoids in foods like dark chocolate and fresh berries.
 Even the resveratrol in a glass of wine can give your brain a boost, although drinking in excess can have the opposite effect.

-The amount of food you eat and how often you eat it also has a role to play.
+The amount of food you eat and how often you eat also have a role to play.
 Caloric restriction diets promote neurogenesis, and so do eating methods like intermittent fasting.
-Try giving a simple 16:8 fasting schedule a try and see if your cognitive functions improve!
+Try a simple 16:8 fasting schedule and see if your cognitive functions improve.

 The brain and the body are intimately connected.
-When one is out of shape, the other can suffer for it.
-If you want to give your brain an extra boost, try getting up and moving your body.
+When one is out of shape, the other can suffer.
+To give your brain an extra boost, try getting up and moving your body.
 Studies have shown that physical activity can promote neuroplasticity.

-The skills you learn from playing sports like tennis or soccer can stimulate neural connections in your brain.
-Plus, the physical activity can improve your heart health and help you reach your recommended 30 minutes of cardio per week.
+The skills you learn from playing sports like pickleball or golf can stimulate neural connections in your brain.
+Plus, the physical activity can improve your heart health and help you reach your recommended exercise.
 You don’t have to run a marathon to see results.
-Even a brisk walk around the block or tossing a baseball around with your grandkids can do the trick!
 The key is to find a physical activity you enjoy doing and to do it regularly.
 Your body and brain will both reap the benefits.

 Playing specialized brain games is one of the best ways to give your brain a good workout.
-Even solving a crossword puzzle or a challenging sudoku game can provide the extra stimulation you need.
+Even solving a crossword puzzle or a challenging Sudoku game can provide extra stimulation.
 So long as your brain is facing a challenge, then you’re promoting the growth of new neural connections.
-Just give new things a try and see what your brain can do!

 Practicing healthy sleep habits can promote neuroplasticity and improve your overall cognitive health.
-Try to fall asleep at roughly the same time every night to establish routine.
-While foods like dark chocolate can promote brain health, the caffeine can keep you awake at night.
-Avoid eating caffeinated foods too close to bedtime to prevent sleep disturbances, and keep your brain-bossting snacks reserved for the daytime.
-If you need a nighttime snack that can help boost your sleep, try reaching for a handful of almonds to boos your melatonin production!
+Try to fall asleep at roughly the same time every night to establish a routine.
+Avoid consuming caffeine too close to bedtime to prevent sleep disturbances.
+If you need a nighttime snack that can help boost your sleep, try reaching for a handful of almonds to spark your melatonin production!

 Chronic pain is as much a psychological problem as it is a physical one because the mind and the body are linked.
 All pain originates as a signal in the brain, which is sent out to the body via the nervous system.
 Training your brain to respond differently to chronic pain can change the way your body responds to it.